Avatar: The Last Airbender Case Study

 The design of the monoliths and the visual effects for the earthbending sequence needed to strike a balance between realism and fantasy.
 While the monoliths may have fantastical elements, they still needed to feel grounded and integrated within the live-action plates provided.

-Fire Nation Attacks
+Fire Nation attacks

 Firebending and airbending are two of the series’ most visually striking elements.
 This section explores how Image Engine brought these bending styles to life.
 We’ll learn about the intricate fire simulations that seamlessly blended with live-action footage.